 Recent changes to healthcare guidelines have also significantly increased patient demand.
 In 2021, the U.S. Preventive Services Task Force recommended adults begin colon screenings at age 45 instead of waiting until age 50 because, according to the American Cancer Society, colorectal cancer rates have been steadily rising in younger adults.

 “I think the most obvious tailwind that’s driving a growth in demand for GI services is screening colonoscopies and lowering the age to 45,” said Robbie Allen, the CEO of One GI, which is one of the largest physician-centric management services organizations in the GI space.
 “No question that the increase in patient demand has been the growth driver for the field.
 Plus, the ability to provide even more services in outpatient settings is attractive to private equity groups.”

-Minimally invasive techniques have created opportunities for GI in outpatient care.
+Minimally invasive techniques have created opportunities for Gastroenterology in outpatient care.

 The World Journal of Gastrointestinal Surgery reported in 2021 that “advances in minimally invasive techniques have opened a new era in gastrointestinal treatment.”
 Experts at Yale Medicine agree that less-invasive procedures typically result in shorter recovery times for patients and fewer complications.
 The UF Department of Surgery says innovative robotic tools are also helping to make GI surgeries safer.
 Advancements like these have created opportunities in the outpatient setting.

 Allen said 90% of the procedures performed by One GI clinicians can be done in ambulatory surgery centers and endoscopy centers.
 “Only the most acute, invasive procedures have to be done in hospitals, and we partner with hospitalists when those needs arise.”